 Altering your diet can help relieve symptoms of post-infectious IBS.
 But keep in mind dietary remedies vary by patient.

 For example, some people may find benefits from limiting wheat products.
 Others may need to stop eating dairy.

 Research has shown that a low-FODMAP diet works well for most IBS symptoms.
 The diet recommends eliminating certain sugars that are difficult to digest.
-For example, a person on a low-FODMAP diet would avoid fruits such as apples, apricots, cherries, and pears.
-Instead, they would eat fruits like bananas, grapes and cantaloupe.
+For example, a person on a low-FODMAP diet would avoid fruits such as apples, apricots, cherries and pears.
+Instead, they’d eat fruits like bananas, grapes and cantaloupe.

 Supplements and medications may help

 If you have post-infectious IBS, your doctor may recommend probiotics.
 These supplements help repopulate the small intestine with healthy flora, Dr. Kirsh says.